-We have remained long the US dollar and European currencies and have virtually no exposure to the Japanese yen and still have a 2% negative position against the Australian dollar.
+Apart from the put options mentioned above, we have remained long the US dollar and European currencies, have virtually no exposure to the Japanese yen and still have a 2% negative position against the Australian dollar.

 Commentary

 We have recently returned from a trip to the backwoods of China.
 As always one is astounded by the scale and energy of the place.
 It is with this in mind that one needs to be forearmed with as many reliable statistics as one can muster.
 As with other credit-induced booms, the mood of the crowd is infectious and can distract one from the main issues.
 We feel these are relatively plain and can be summarised as: